Lucas Glover

-Early years and amateur career
+Early life and amateur career

-Glover was born in Greenville, South Carolina, the son of Ron Musselman and Hershey Hendley (the daughter of former pro football player Dick Hendley).
-Musselman and Hendley separated in 1981 (when Lucas was two) and divorced the following year.
+In 1979, Glover was born in Greenville, South Carolina.
+He is the son of Ron Musselman, then a professional baseball player, and Hershey Hendley.
+Hendley's father was former pro football player Dick Hendley.
+Glover was introduced to golf by his grandfather, Dick Hendley, at the age of three.

+In 1981, Musselman and Hendley separated, when Lucas was two, and divorced the following year.
 Musselman had a career as a major league baseball player from 1982 to 1985, but after his baseball career ended, Musselman fell behind on child support payments and went more than six months without seeing his son.
-This led to a loss of parental rights after the matter went to court in 1992; Musselman also was barred from seeing Lucas (then 13) until he turned 18.
+This led to a loss of parental rights after the matter went to court in 1992; Musselman also was barred from seeing Lucas, then 13, until he turned 18.
 Meanwhile, Hendley remarried to Jim Glover, and Lucas Glover today only recognizes his stepfather, Jim Glover, as his father.

-Lucas' grandfather Dick Hendley introduced Glover to golf at age three, and by the time he was a teenager Lucas Glover was a three-time High School All-American at Wade Hampton High School.
-He won the South Carolina State High School championship as a freshman and sophomore and finished as the runner up as a junior and senior.
+Glover attended Wade Hampton High School.
+He was a three-time High School All-American.
+He won the South Carolina State High School championship as a freshman and sophomore and finished the runner up as a junior and senior.
 Glover was All-State for all four years of high school.

+Amateur career

 Glover attended Clemson University from 1998 to 2001, where he was a brother of Alpha Tau Omega.
 He was named first-team All-American in 2000 and 2001 and honorable mention All-American in 1999.

-He was a member of the 2001 United States Walker Cup team and the 1999 USA vs. Japan Cup Team.
-He won three college tournaments and also won the South Carolina Amateur in 1998, 1999 and 2000 and the Sunnehanna Amateur in 2001.
+Glover was also a member of the 2001 United States Walker Cup team and the 1999 USA vs. Japan Cup Team.
+He won three college tournaments and also won the South Carolina Amateur in 1998, 1999, and 2000 and the Sunnehanna Amateur in 2001.

+In 2001, Glover graduated from Clemson.

 Professional career

-2002–2003: Nationwide Tour
+Nationwide Tour

-Glover turned professional in 2001 after graduating from Clemson.
+In 2001, Glover turned professional.
 He joined the Nationwide Tour in 2002, making 7 of 12 cuts while recording two top-10 finishes and five top-25 finishes in his rookie season.
 He earned $64,692 and finished 67th on the money list.
 Glover went to PGA Tour qualifying school for the first time where he finished tied for 39th which was not good enough to earn his tour card.

 2003 was Glover's breakthrough year on the Nationwide Tour.
 He made 17 of 26 cuts while recording six top-10 finishes and 7 top-25 finishes.
 He picked up his first Nationwide Tour win at the Gila River Classic at Wild Horse Pass Resort.
 This win helped Glover finish 17th on the money list with $193,989.
 Glover's high finish on the money list earned him his PGA Tour card for 2004.